-In today’s blog I will share some thoughts about workers’ compensation, and what it means for your personal injury claim.
-I am often asked a lot of questions about whether someone can file a personal injury claim for the same injury as a worker’s compensation claim.
-This is a complex issue, and this is just a primer, but I will cover the basics of personal injury claims while on workers compensation.
+In today’s blog, I will share some thoughts about workers’ compensation and what it means for your personal injury claim.
+I am often asked many questions about whether someone can file a personal injury claim for the same injury as a worker’s compensation claim.
+This is a complex issue, and this is just a primer, but I will cover the basics of personal injury claims while on workers’ compensation.

 What is Workers’ Compensation?

-However, workers’ compensation doesn’t provide anything for the human losses after an injury.
+However, workers’ compensation doesn’t provide anything for human losses after an injury.
 Things that don’t show up on a balance sheet, like pain, suffering, inconvenience, and loss of enjoyment of life.
-Those are very real harms that are left unaccounted for by workers compensation insurance.
+Those are real harms left unaccounted for by workers’ compensation insurance.

 If you are covered by workers’ compensation, you can’t bring a personal injury claim or even an insurance claim for negligence on the part of your employer, except in very limited circumstances.
-That means, if your boss or a co-worker’s negligence caused your injury, you are barred from asserting a personal injury claim.
+If your boss or a co-worker’s negligence caused your injury, you are barred from asserting a personal injury claim.

 There are some common scenarios where that exclusion doesn’t apply.